These lime shortbread bars have a tangy lime curd layer over a buttery and melt-in-the-mouth shortbread base.

-Based on these Meyer lemon bars, this recipe for lime bars with shortbread crust is super simple and delicious.
-If you're looking for lime recipes and you've got a bunch of limes to use up, here's a recipe for you!
+Based on the original recipe of these Meyer lemon bars, this lime bars with shortbread crust recipe is super simple and delicious.
+If you’re looking for lime recipes and have leftover limes, here’s a recipe for you!

-The best type of lime to use for this lime slice recipe is either a key lime or a Tahitian lime (otherwise known as a Persian lime.)
-That being said, if you have another citrus in abundances like grapefruit or lemon, you can use those too.
+The best lime type for these easy key lime bars recipe is either a key lime or a Tahitian lime (otherwise known as a Persian lime.)
+That being said, if you have abundant other citrus like grapefruit or lemon, you can use those too.
+This is a great recipe for bringing other flavors in as long as you keep that perfect balance of sweet and tart.

-Use a 9x9 inch ( 23 x 23 cm) square baking tray or one of similar size.
+• Baking pan – Use a 9×9 inch ( 23 x 23 cm) square baking tray or a similar size.

 The ingredients

-- Granulated sugar - cuts through the lime bar tartness
+• Granulated white sugar – cuts through the lime bar tartness

-In a food processor, blend together the softened butter, flour, lime zest, sugar, and salt until it creates a soft and crumbly dough.
+In a food processor, blend together the softened butter, flour, lime zest, sugar, and salt until it creates a soft dough.

-Bake this in the oven for 20 minutes until very lightly browned.
+Bake this in the oven for 20 minutes until very light golden brown.

 The topping of the lime bar is a lime curd, made with limes, eggs, sugar, and a little flour for stability.
 Unlike regular lemon curd, this lime curd isn't pre-cooked.
 The ingredients are whisked together and poured over the baked shortbread layer.

-Whisk the flour and the sugar together first to get rid of any flour lumps.
-Then add in the eggs and lemon and mix until well combined, but not so much that it becomes frothy.
+Whisk the flour and the sugar in a large mixing bowl to get rid of any flour lumps.
+Then add the eggs and lime and mix until well combined, but not so much that it becomes frothy.

 Bake again until the lime curd has set.
 Slightly shaking the pan will show if it has set or not.
 There should not be a wobble to the curd.